snabb/isoweek/README.md

 isoweek
 =======

-The Go package isoweek calculates the starting time of ISO 8601 week.
+The Go package isoweek calculates the starting time and date of ISO 8601 week.

 The Go standard library "time" package has ISOWeek() method for getting ISO week number of given time.Time, but there is no reverse functionality